hyperter96/dotfiles/README.md

 </li>
 </details>

-After Maven is installed, add the mirror if you like,
+After installing Maven, add the mirror such as,

 <pre>
 $ vi ~/.maven/conf/settings.xml
 </pre>

 with the following settings edited,

 ```xml
 <settings>
     <mirrors>